oegedijk/explainerdashboard/README.md

 ## Background

 In a lot of organizations, especially governmental, but with the GDPR also increasingly in private sector, it is becoming more and more important to be able to explain the inner workings of your machine learning algorithms.
-Customers have to some extent a right to an explanation why they were selected, and more and more internal and external regulators require it.
-With recent innovations in explainable AI (e.g. SHAP values) the old black box trope is nog longer valid, but it can still take quite a bit of data wrangling and plot manipulation to get the explanations out of a model.
+Customers have to some extent a right to an explanation why they received a certain prediction, and more and more internal and external regulators require it.
+With recent innovations in explainable AI (e.g. SHAP values) the old black box trope is no longer valid, but it can still take quite a bit of data wrangling and plot manipulation to get the explanations out of a model.
 This library aims to make this easy.

 The goal is manyfold:
 - Make it easy for data scientists to quickly inspect the workings and performance of their model in a few lines of code